Reggie Hodges: Cleveland Browns

 Hodges was signed by the Cleveland Browns on November 15, 2009, after punter Dave Zastudil was listed as inactive for the game against the Baltimore Ravens.
 Zastudil was later placed on injured reserve on November 18, making Hodges the only punter on the roster.
 Zastudil was again placed on injured reserve on August 17, 2010, after the knee recovered poorly from surgery.

 During the Browns' October 24, 2010, game against the New Orleans Saints, Hodges took a fake punt and ran it 68 yards to the Saints' 10-yard line.
-This run is currently the longest run by a punter in NFL history, and it was the longest run by a member of the Cleveland Browns during the 2010 season.
+This run is currently the longest run by a punter in NFL history, and the longest by a member of the Browns in 2010.

 On November 27, 2010, Hodges signed a 2-year deal, keeping him with the Browns through 2012.

-On August 2, 2011, while practicing at the Cleveland Browns Training Facility in Berea, Ohio Hodges suffered a torn left Achilles tendon, falling to the ground as soon as he planted his non-kicking foot in the end zone during a special teams drill.
-He was immediately called out for the season and placed on injured reserve.
+On August 2, 2011, while practicing at the team's training facility in Berea, Ohio, Hodges suffered a torn left Achilles tendon, falling to the ground as soon as he planted his non-kicking foot in the end zone during a special teams drill.
+He was immediately ruled out for the season and placed on injured reserve.